squidscode/gitfs/README.md

 # GitFS

 GitFS is a utility that allows automatic commits and automatic pushes of git repositories reachable from a root directory.
-This utility is useful for programmers that want to show their online git repositories to mirror their current working directory.
+This utility is useful for programmers that want their online git repositories to mirror their current working directory.
+This is particularly useful if you add this script to your cron jobs.

-When working with a team, sharing code via gitfs is easy: run `gitfs . --auto-commit --auto-push --branch my-wip`, then send your team-mates a link to your work-in-progress branch.
+I will be adding GitFS to my cron jobs to automatically commit and push code for repos I want to keep up-to-date (e.g. a repo that holds my scripts / problem sets / notes).

 GitFS can also track multiple projects since it walks the root directory searching for git repositories and `.gitfs` files, which holds repo-specific auto-commit and auto-push information.